12 Must-Do Activities in Keflavik

 How To Get to Keflavik

-Keflavik is conveniently situated on Iceland’s southwest coast, a mere 10-minute drive from the international airport and about 45 minutes from Reykjavik.
-Travelers can easily access the town via car, taxi, or public transport.
+Keflavik sits on Iceland’s southwest coast, about 10 minutes from the international airport and roughly 45 minutes from Reykjavik.
+Getting here is straightforward by car, taxi, or public transport.

-Renting a car at the airport is the most flexible option, especially if you plan to explore the Reykjanes Peninsula.
-Major car rental companies operate on-site, and Route 41 leads directly into town.
-Taxis are available just outside the arrivals hall, and many hotels provide shuttle services.
+Renting a car at the airport gives you the most flexibility, especially if you want to cover the Reykjanes Peninsula at your own pace.
+Major rental companies are in the terminal, and Route 41 takes you directly into town.
+Taxis wait outside arrivals, and many hotels run their own shuttles.

-For budget-conscious travelers, the affordable Straeto bus number 55 runs between the airport, Keflavik, and Reykjavik.
-It’s reliable and easy to pay for with a card or the Klappid app.
-Regardless of your mode of transport, reaching Keflavik is straightforward.
-For the town center, alight at either the Hringbraut or Nordurtun bus stops.
+If you’re watching your budget, the Straeto bus number 55 connects the airport, Keflavik, and Reykjavik.
+It’s reliable and you can pay by card or through the Klappid app.
+For the town center, get off at either the Hringbraut or Nordurtun stops.

 The Best Time To Visit Keflavik

-Summer (May to September) brings milder weather, extended daylight hours, and a host of local events such as the Ljosanott Festival (Night of Lights) in August.
-It’s perfect for coastal strolls, scenic drives, and soaking in the beauty of Iceland’s midnight sun.
+Summer (May to September) brings milder temperatures, long days, and events like the Ljosanott Festival (Night of Lights) in August.
+It’s the season for coastal walks, scenic drives, and making the most of Iceland’s midnight sun.

 Where To Stay in Keflavik